vbout/vbout-woocommerce-plugin/README.md

 # WooCommerce-Plugin-Vbout
-WooCommerce Plugin that link Metadata of orders, carts customers, searches, products and Integration settings.
+WooCommerce Plugin that link Metadata of orders, cart customers, searches, products and Integration settings.

 ## The Plugin has the Following Features :

-  - Abandoned Carts
+  - Abandoned carts
   - Registering a new customer
   - Adding a new Product
-  - Product Search
+  - Product search
-  - Product Visits
+  - Product visits
   - Category Visit
-  - Syncing Customers ( For customer data prior the use of the plugin)
+  - Syncing customers ( For customer data prior the use of the plugin)
-  - Syncing Products   ( For Product data prior the use of the plugin)
+  - Syncing products   ( For Product data prior the use of the plugin)
   - Orders Creation
   ## limitations :
     1 - Upon registration, the only attribute is sent is user email, first name and last name are not sent (this is handeled once this user signs in).